 What to send

-For example: a shop residents use regularly, a cafe visitors might miss, a useful local service, a community venue, a health or wellbeing provider, or an independent business with a real local presence.
+For example: a shop residents use regularly, a cafe visitors might miss, a useful local service, a community venue, a regular event, a walk note, a health or wellbeing provider, or an independent business with a real local presence.

 What happens after a suggestion

 Suggestions should be checked before they become public listings.
-That may mean comparing public sources, looking for a current website or asking the business to confirm its details directly.
+That may mean comparing public sources, looking for a current website or asking the organiser, venue or business to confirm its details directly.

 If a listing is uncertain, it should stay out of public-style display until it has enough confidence behind it.
 That protects the guide, the reader and the business.